ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 Sidebar created successfully!
 ```

-This will create the file `Mcp/Sidebar.php` in your add-on's folder.
+This will create the file `ControlPanel/Sidebar.php` in your add-on's folder.

 ```
 amazing_add_on
-┣ Mcp/
+┣ ControlPanel
 ┃ ┣ Sidebar.php
 ┗ ...
 ```